What Happens to Old People Who Don’t Save for Retirement?

 Mindset applies to retirement just like it does to everything else in life.
 A positive mindset will bring contentment and abundance.
 Thoughts of fear bring an unpleasant retirement experience into reality.

 Are you afraid you will be an old man or old woman living in squalor?
+Are you scared you’ll be eating cat food for dinner?

-But, the truth of the matter is that most people who live in squalor have a mental condition and are under the age of 65.
+Fearful thoughts indeed!
+However, the truth of the matter is that most people who live in squalor have a mental condition and are under the age of 65.

-Therefore, if you’re a middle-class boomer who is halfway sane, most likely you won’t become a statistic.
+Hence, if you’re a middle-class boomer who is halfway sane, most likely you won’t become a statistic.

+Yes, while it is rare, there are indeed poignant stories of elderly individuals resorting to consuming cat food as a consequence of financial hardship.
 With that in mind, if you know of anyone in this situation, please help them by providing them with some nourishing food.

-Regardless of whether you saved or didn’t save for your retirement, it will most likely look different than what you’ve planned.
+Whether you saved or didn’t save for your retirement, it will most likely look different than what you’ve planned.

 However, if you embrace change, have a positive approach to “old age”, and do some spiritual work on your attitude about money, you’re likely to make it through okay.

 And who is to say what the ideal retirement looks like?
+Only you can determine that.

 Related Articles You May Like: